guaix-ucm/numina/doc/creation/example.rst

 *************************

 There is some information that is missing of our current setup.
 The products of some recipes are the inputs of others.
 The master bias created by `Bias` is the input that `Flat` and `Image` require.
-To represent this we use specialized data products.
+To represent this situation we use specialized data products.
 We start by adding a new module `products`::

     clodiadrp